Toloka/docs/en/guide/_includes/faq/adding-tasks-to-the-pool/check-during-training.md

 {% cut "How do I check that the Tolokers don't cheat during training?" %}

-Training helps users learn how to complete your task and figure out the instructions.
+Training helps Tolokers learn how to complete your task and figure out the instructions.

 Based on the training results, you can select Tolokers who did well enough for the main pool.